Environmental groups join forces for Earth Day workshop

 In recognition of the 52nd Annual Earth Day, two local environmental groups — the East Ozarks Audubon Society and Southeast Missouri Wild Ones — are joining together to host a fun and informative public workshop on how to remove invasive honeysuckle.

-The workshop will be held starting at 10 a.m.
-Saturday, April 23 at the Crouch Nature Sanctuary in Farmington's Engler Park.
+The workshop will be held starting at 10 a.m. on Saturday at the Crouch Nature Sanctuary in Farmington's Engler Park.
 The free event is open to adults and children.
-Participants are asked to bring a lawn chair and meet at the butterfly garden that is located adjacent to the first parking lot to the right upon entering the park.
+Participants are asked to bring a lawn chair and meet at the butterfly garden located adjacent to the first parking lot on the right, upon entering the park.
 In the event of rain, the workshop will be moved to the large pavilion behind the playground.

-A bring-your-own picnic gathering will be held around noon at the workshop's conclusion.
+A bring-your-own picnic gathering will be held at about noon at the workshop's conclusion.
 The Audubon group will begin weeding and mulching work at the butterfly garden starting at 8 a.m. should anyone want to come early and help out.
-Wear gloves and it would be useful to bring garden pruners/scissors, and/or trowels.
+Anyone who joins in should wear gloves and it would be useful to bring garden pruners/scissors, and/or trowels.

 People are also reading…